Donate Join Us

 Brain biopsy

 A brain biopsy can be considered when the cause of encephalitis remains unknown despite extensive investigations and the patient condition does not improve.
 However, often in cases where the cause of encephalitis is unknown, a brain biopsy is not performed as it is so invasive.
-It is very rare these days when a biopsy is performed.
+It is very rare these days when a biopsy is performed, and it would only ever be performed at a specialist centre.

 The journey of the sample